bensomething/webthings/README.md

 # The Things

 A collection of all things web, because my memory sucks and so does yours.
+You're more than welcome to contribute, just head on over to the [contribution guidelines](CONTRIBUTING.md) for details.

 ## [Front-end](front-end/README.md)